SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 Wrestling is more demanding than golf.
 Sprinting is more demanding than a casual jog.

-But although recreational activities like these may be fun and have varying levels of exercise effect, they are not an effective form of exercise for fundamentally transforming one’s body and physical health for the better.
+But although recreational activities like these may be fun and have varying levels of exercise effect, they are **not an effective form of exercise for fundamentally transforming one’s body and physical health for the better**.

 ### The Importance of Strength and Resistance Training